Looking to book a Mexico City DAY TRIP?

 CDMX, as it’s known, is one of the biggest cities on Earth, so getting out for the day almost feels like you’re visiting another country.
 Also, seeing the pueblos, or small towns in Mexico, offers another insight into this diverse culture and its peoples.

-As Mexico has the most UNESCO World Heritage Sites of any country on the continent, you’ll find quite a few of the Central Mexico UNESCO Sites on this list.
-There are also historic cities and pueblos magicos, a prestigious designation similar to a UNESCO Site, but exclusive to Mexico.
+As Mexico has the most UNESCO World Heritage Sites of any country on the Americas Continent, you’ll find quite a few of the Central Mexico UNESCO Sites on this list.
+There are also historic cities and pueblos magicos (magic towns), a prestigious designation similar to a UNESCO Site.

 As Central Mexico is a larger area, the Mexico City day trip you decide may come down to location.
-Each of the 15 unique options of places to take a day trip from Mexico City mentioned in this article have been pinned to the handy map of Mexico below, so you’ll have a visual idea of their location.
+Each of the 17 unique options to take a day trip from Mexico City mentioned in this article have been pinned to the handy map of Mexico below, so you’ll have a visual idea of their location.

 Mexico City Car Rental

 The easiest, fastest and most convenient way to go on a day trip from Mexico City is in your own private rental car from Discover Cars — though there are also tour options below if you don’t want to drive.

 While driving in Mexico is considered quite safe, check out this article, Renting A Car in Mexico: Everything You Need to Know, so you feel confident about renting a car and driving in Mexico.